akka/akka/akka-docs-dev/rst/scala/http/routing-dsl/directives/basic-directives/tprovide.rst

 Description
 -----------

+Provides a tuple of values to the inner route.

 The ``tprovide`` directive is used as a building block for :ref:`Custom Directives` to provide data to the inner route.
 To provide just one value use the :ref:`-provide-` directive.
 If you want to provide values calculated from the ``RequestContext`` use the :ref:`-textract-` directive instead.

 See :ref:`ProvideDirectives` for an overview of similar directives.

+See also :ref:`-provide-` for providing a single value.

 Example
 -------